 Obesity is measured by various means, but the most common methods used are Body Mass Index (BMI) and Waist Circumference.
 There is no perfect method to measuring obesity, however these two indicators are most commonly used by clinicians as a tool to diagnose weight.

-BMI is a measurement used to indicate obesity and morbid obesity in adults.
-BMI is calculated by dividing a person's weight in kilograms by his or her height in meters squared.
+BMI is a measurement used to indicate obesity and severe obesity in adults.
+BMI is calculated by dividing a person’s weight in kilograms by his or her height in meters squared.
 An adult with a BMI of 30 or greater is considered obese.
-To calculate your BMI now!
+Calculate your BMI now!

 Once you find your measurement, you will want to find your weight classification that is accompanied on the BMI chart or calculator.
 Knowing your BMI is a good starting point in addressing your weight.
 If you find you are in an unhealthy range, you will want to talk with your doctor to address this issue.

 There is not a separate BMI chart used for men and women.
 Both sexes use the same chart to measure obesity.
 In addition, the same classifications of obesity apply to both men and women.

 Waist circumference is a less-common method used to measure obesity in an individual.
 This simple measurement indicates obesity and severe obesity in adults by measuring your waist.
 To find your waist circumference, wrap a tape measure around the area above your hip bone and below your rib cage.

 For females, a waist circumference of 35 inches or greater is considered unhealthy.
 For men, a waist circumference of 40 inches or greater is considered unhealthy.
 There is not a classification chart or various ranges used with this method to determine obesity.
 Only the simple thresholds for men and women noted above apply.

 There are more than 30 medical conditions that are associated with obesity.
 Individuals who are obese are at risk of developing one or more of these serious medical conditions.
 The most prevalent obesity-related diseases include:

 - High blood pressure

 - High cholesterol